AfroCrowd: Description

-Some observers have noted a dearth in content pertaining to sub-Saharan African history on Wikipedia.
+AfroCROWD seeks to increase the number of people of African descent who actively take part in the Wikimedia and open knowledge movements.
+In the 2010s, as Wikipedia grew, researchers observed a noted dearth in content pertaining to sub-Saharan African history on Wikipedia.

 In 2015, Daniella Bien-Aime of The Haitian Times called AfroCrowd "a multilingual initiative to increase Afrodescendant participation in crowdsourcing initiatives such as Wikipedia".
 Described as a "do-it-yourself initiative", AfroCROWD hosts edit-a-thons and talks across the New York metropolitan area.
-The group has partnered with the Brooklyn Public Library and other organizations such as the Haiti Cultural Exchange and Haitian Creole Language Institute to host these events.
-AfroCROWD also seeks to increase the number of people of African descent who actively take part in the Wikimedia and open knowledge movements.
+The group has partnered with the Brooklyn Public Library and other organizations such as the Haiti Cultural Exchange and Haitian Creole Language Institute to host Wikipedia-focused events.